BerkayKOCAK/Decentralized-File-Sharing-Framework/README.md

 # Decentralized-File-Sharing-Framework
 A framework for sensitive data sharing using ipfs as database and blockchain as account management with browser interface.

-This project have been published by Springer as research paper.
-Link =https://link.springer.com/chapter/10.1007%2F978-3-030- 27355-2_11
+This project has started as a school project but then it turned to a research.
+Thus it have been published by Springer as research paper.
+Link =https://link.springer.com/chapter/10.1007%2F978-3-030-
+27355-2_11

 Main language Javascript.
 Solidity is used for smart contracts.
 Html5,CSS and React.js is used for generic website.